MazArslan/scaling-devspaces/README.md

 they relate to:
 1. user-preferences
 2. user-profile
-3. workspace-credentials-secret

-see `files/secrets/` for more information
+see `files/user-preferences.yaml` and `files/user-profile.yaml` for more information

 ### Dev Space

 the final 2 things to create, is the dev workspace itself. this is split into 2 sections, a `DevWorkspaceTemplate` and `DevWorkspace`.

+run `createWorkspace.sh`

 #### Workspace Template